TheSkyBiz/yt-video-summariser/README.md

 A: Delete the `app.db` file to reset the database (will lose user data).

 ### Getting Help
-- 📖 Check the documentation in this README
+- Check the documentation in this README
-- 🐛 Report bugs via GitHub Issues
+- Report bugs via GitHub Issues
-- 💬 Join discussions in GitHub Discussions
+- Join discussions in GitHub Discussions
-- 📧 Contact the developer for urgent issues
+- Contact the developer for urgent issues

-## 🎉 Acknowledgments

-Special thanks to:
-- **Google AI Team** for the powerful Gemini API
-- **Streamlit Community** for the excellent web framework
-- **yt-dlp Developers** for robust video processing tools
-- **FAISS Team** for efficient vector search capabilities
-- **Open Source Community** for continuous inspiration and support

----

 <div align="center">

-**⭐ If this project helped you, please consider giving it a star!**
+**If this project helped you, please consider giving it a star!**

 [🐛 Report Bug](https://github.com/TheSkyBiz/yt-video-summariser/issues) • [✨ Request Feature](https://github.com/TheSkyBiz/yt-video-summariser/issues) • [🤝 Contribute](https://github.com/TheSkyBiz/yt-video-summariser/pulls)